MugishaU/RoundRobin/README.md

 ## Issues

 - No authentication on API due to difficulties in signing frontend calls with an AWS Signature.
 JWT's could be used instead.
+With AWS authentication enabled, the API could be easily called from POSTMAN, but couldn't replicate the behaviour from my front-end client & AWS documentation on the SDK usage is lacking.